Mastering the In-Tray Exercise: Essential Guide for Assessment Success

 • Delegate and liaise with others

 It also gives the employer a great opportunity to get an overall flavour of your work style and approach.
+All these things help employers to make their recruitment process effective and pick the best candidate for the entire organisation.

 - The key issues and objectives of the organisation.